Hamster45105/pyshortener/DOCS.md

 ## Overview

-`pyshortener` is a Python module for shortening and expanding URLs using the is.gd and v.gd services.
+`pyshortener` is a Python library for interacting with URL shortening services.
+It provides functions to shorten and expand URLs using these services.

+Current the following APIs are available:

+- is.gd
+- v.gd

 ## Install